 What can I do to keep my baby safe in the car?

 - Always place your baby in a rear-facing car seat.
 Choose a seat that meets the Federal Motor Vehicle Safety Standard 213.
 Make sure the child safety seat has a harness and clip.
 Also make sure that the harness and clips fit snugly against your baby.
 There should be no more than a finger width of space between the strap and your baby's chest.
-Ask your healthcare provider for more information on car safety seats.
+Ask your pediatrician for more information on car safety seats.

 - Always put your baby's car seat in the back seat.
 Never put your baby's car seat in the front.
 This will help prevent him or her from being injured in an accident.

 What can I do to keep my baby safe at home?

 - Do not give your baby medicine unless directed by his or her pediatrician.
 Ask for directions if you do not know how to give the medicine.
 If your baby misses a dose, do not double the next dose.
 Ask how to make up the missed dose.Do not give aspirin to children younger than 18 years.
 Your child could develop Reye syndrome if he or she has the flu or a fever and takes aspirin.
 Reye syndrome can cause life-threatening brain and liver damage.
 Check your child's medicine labels for aspirin, salicylates, or oil of wintergreen.

 - Do not leave your baby on a changing table, couch, bed, or infant seat alone.
 Your baby could roll or push himself or herself off.
 Keep one hand on your baby as you change his or her diaper or clothes.